callisthenes/euterpe/ENCODING.md

 Proper names and proper adjectives start with a capital letter.
 No other words, either at sentence or paragraph start, are capitalised.
 Capitalising only proper names facilitates searching.
 Transcriptions of print editions not following this convention have been normalised.

 ## Accentuation
 The accentuation rules follow those specified in Goodwin's Greek grammar (1894).
-Double-acutes on successive syllables are not allowed.
+Double-acutes on successive syllables are not permitted.
 Diaereses are placed over vowels that do not form a diphthong with the preceding vowel (Goodwin §9).
 Print editions not following these conventions have been normalised.